-3D Text looks amazing and really elevates your work, but some artists find it too complicated to approach
+3D Text in After Effects looks amazing and really elevates your work, but some artists find it complicated to create.

-One easy way to help your motion design work stand out is to add some flashy 3D text.
+One easy way to help your After Effects work stand out is to add some flashy 3D text.
 The challenge comes from unfamiliar 3D renderers, complicated tools, and expensive programs.
 That's why SOM TA Sara Wade is here to show you a better way.

 After Effects is a robust program, capable of more than you're probably aware.
 That's why we want to show you three easy ways you can create 3D text, without any fancy gadgets or gizmos (okay, one fancy expression).
 Today we'll cover: